 If you open a grammar book, you’ll be taught that between に and へ, it’s just a matter of focus.
 So a very clever way to sort them out is to memorize that に focuses on your destination as a “goal”: you intend to reach a place.

 - 学校に行きます = I go to school (and I have for intention to get there on time for classes)

-On the contrary, へ emphasizes the movement toward a destination, regardless if whether you reach said destination.
+On the contrary, へ emphasizes the movement toward a destination, regardless of whether you reach the said destination.

 - スーパーへ行きます = I go to the supermarket (but might actually not go there, I can change my mind on the way!)

-If the distinction is still blurry, a more down to earth tip is to memorize that に is naturally used with verb such as “to arrive (to)” (着く), “乗る” (to get on), “to come back (to)” (帰る) because these verbs gives somewhat a sense of reaching a final point.
+If the distinction is still blurry, a more down to earth tip is to memorize that に is naturally used with a verb such as “to arrive (to)” (着く), “乗る” (to get on), “to come back (to)” (帰る) because these verbs give somewhat a sense of reaching a final point.

 The particle で has three main functions.
-The first is to give the location of an action, for example a sport event at the school, the means by which an action is done, such as writing with a pen, or a cause or reason for a negative event.
+The first is to give the location of an action, for example, a sporting event at the school, the means by which an action is done, such as writing with a pen, or a cause or reason for a negative event.